+3.17.5 Dispatchable Reliability Reserve Service

+(1) Dispatchable Reliability Reserve service (DRRS) is a service that is provided using capacity from an Off-Line Generation Resource that can be On-Line within two hours and can operate at its High Sustained Limit (HSL) for a number of consecutive hours, as determined by ERCOT, but no less than four hours.
+It is a market mechanism designed to manage grid uncertainty while mitigating the need for Reliability Unit Commitment (RUC) instructions and to ensure appropriate reliability during extreme heat and extreme cold weather conditions and during times of low non-dispatchable power production in the power region through compliance with the reliability standard adopted by the Public Utility Commission of Texas (PUCT).

+(2) DRRS may be provided from Off-Line Generation Resources, as further prescribed in the Operating Guides.

+(3) DRRS may be deployed by ERCOT to increase available reserves in Real-Time Operations.

 3.18 Resource Limits in Providing Ancillary Service

 (1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), Regulation Up Service (Reg-Up), Regulation Down Service (Reg-Down), and Non-Spinning Reserve (Non-Spin).